probabilistic-numerics/probnum/docs/source/tutorials.rst

 Solving linear systems is arguably one of the most fundamental computations in statistics, machine learning and numerics.
 For example, linear systems arise when inferring parameters in statistical models or during model training.
-ProbNum provides a family of linear solvers, which infer either the inverse system matrix or the solution directly, while quantifying their uncertainty. as linear systems appear as (part of) the solution or as intermediate computation during inference or during the training of models.
+ProbNum provides a family of linear solvers, which infer either the inverse system matrix or the solution directly, while quantifying their uncertainty.
-ProbNum provides a set of linear solvers that infer either the inverse matrix, or the solution vector directly and quantify the uncertainty of the solution.

 .. nbgallery::